LogiTron (LTR) Trading 51.4% Lower Over Last Week

 - AXIA Coin (AXC) traded 0.1% lower against the dollar and now trades at $13.43 or 0.00048094 BTC.

-LogiTron’s genesis date was March 14th, 2021.
+LogiTron’s launch date was March 14th, 2021.
 LogiTron’s total supply is 30,000,000,000 tokens.
+LogiTron’s official website is logitron.io.
 LogiTron’s official Twitter account is @logitron_office and its Facebook page is accessible here.
-LogiTron’s official website is logitron.io.

 Each digital asset on blockchain is represented by Logitron NFT Unit (LNU).
 Then the Unit needs Logitron for its power source.
 In other words, executing the contract bound to LNU requires Logitron.
 In the same sense, LNU can be traded denominated by Logitron.